phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 ```
 The code is from the great [OSDev Wiki][osdev sse] again.
 Notice that it sets/unsets exactly the bits that can cause the `Invalid Opcode` exception.

-When we insert a `call setup_SSE` right before calling `main`, our Rust code will finally work.
+When we insert a `call setup_SSE` right before calling `rust_main`, our Rust code will finally work.

 [32-bit error function]: {{ site.url }}{{ page.previous.url }}#some-tests
 [osdev sse]: http://wiki.osdev.org/SSE#Checking_for_SSE